Security and Privacy Issues in Deep Learning

-Distributed selective SGD (DSSGD)~\citep{shokri2015privacy} proposed collaborative deep learning protocols with different data holders to train joint deep learning models without sharing their training data.
-This approach is very similar to the prior distributed deep learning algorithms~\citep{dean2012large,abadi2016tensorflow,lee2018tensorlightning}.
-With the coordinated learning models and objectives, the participants train their local models and selectively exchange their gradients and parameters at every local SGD epoch asynchronously.
-On the other hand, since DSSGD assumes the parameter server~\citep{li2014scaling}, \citet{aono2018privacy} pointed out that even with a few gradients, it is possible to restore the data used in training.
-Hence, to preserve the privacy against the honest-but-curious parameter server, LWE-based homomorphic encryption was applied with exchanging weights and gradients.
-The improved privacy achieved by homomorphic encryption, however, trades off with the communication costs.
+Methods to protect data privacy in the federated learning of data silos are based mainly on distributed DL algorithms~\citep{dean2012large,abadi2016tensorflow,lee2018tensorlightning}.
+The distributed selective SGD (DSSGD)~\citep{shokri2015privacy} uses collaborative DL protocols that allow different data holders to train joint DL models without sharing their training data.
+Using coordinated learning models and objectives, the participants train their local neural networks and periodically exchanged the gradients and parameters.
+As gradients and parameters are only partially shown, DSSGD resists model inversion and membership attacks.
+However, because DSSGD uses a parameter server~\citep{li2014scaling}, Aono et al.~\citep{aono2018privacy} noted that it is possible to reconstruct the data used in training from a small number of gradients.
+To preserve privacy against an honest-but-curious parameter server, the authors applied HE to the parameter and gradient exchange.
+Because the size of the encrypted data is much larger than that of plaintext, this has a trade-off with communication costs.
+Hence, Ryffel et al.~\citep{ryffel2018generic} attempted to build a privacy-preserving federated learning framework that combines MPC and DP functionality.